 - Seen the psychologist for the first time and booked my HRT assessment for the week after,

 - Had a laser hair removal consultation and made a booking for another consultation at the place where I’ve been going since,

 - Spoken with a social worker, who happened to be trans, from the gender clinic, and got a rounder understanding of the process.

 From here the next steps progressed quickly.
 During the following days and weeks I opened up to my family, started laser hair removal from the face, saw who is now my endocrinologist, started attending a monthly support group, started going out in public presenting female from time to time (mostly on the weekends), and the crown jewel, I started HRT!

 This time is fuzzy in my head.
-Everything moved so fast and I was so excited that I had no time to process and take in all that I was doing.
-As my mum very well said it in Spanish: “te desataste”; that literally means that I un-tether.
+Everything moved so fast and I was so excited that I had no time to process and take it all in.
+As my mum very well said it in Spanish: “te desataste”; that literally means “you un-tether” or “you unmoored”.

 P.S.
 Just by writing and reading this I get excited from all these memories.